 The Mushy Tomato

 Much like a man who denies he’s in love, the tomato is tough on the outside and mushy on the inside.
-It takes a special someone (sharp knife) to be able to pierce through the skin and get to the mushy inside without making a mess.
+It takes a special someone (sharp knife) to to pierce through the skin and get to the mushy inside without making a mess.
 So, if you’ve ever sliced through a tomato and ended up with a mushy mess, then chances are you’ve met a dull knife (and ate a very messy BLT).

 It really doesn’t have to be this way though – you can perfectly slice a tomato and build a photo worthy BLT (because what would social media be without everyone posting photos of their meals?).
 All you need is a sharp knife (and bacon and lettuce and tomato and bread and maybe mayonnaise, if that’s your fancy).

 So, what type of knife is best for this tomato test?
 Well, there are debates about the best knife to use for slicing a tomato – straight edge vs. serrated, chef’s knife vs. Santoku, and there’s even a “tomato knife” – but none of that matters because it’s really about preference and the sharpness of your knife.
 Any sharp knife should be able to easily break the tough skin of a tomato and create evenly cut slices with juices still intact.

 Check out the video below to see how easily a sharp knife cuts through a tomato: